microsoft/WindowsAppSDK/specs/spec_template.md

 _(Each of the following L2 sections correspond to a page that will be on docs.microsoft.com)_

 <!-- TEMPLATE

+  Each of the L2 sections in this "API Pages" section corresponds to a page in DMC.

+  It's not necessary to have a section for every class member though:
+  * If its purpose and usage is obvious from it's name/type, it's not necessary to create a section for it.
+  * If its purpose and usage is obvious other than a brief description, either put it in a table in the "Other [class] Members" section put it with /// comments in the IDL section

+  Create an L2 section here for each API that needs more description or examples.
+  For a new class with members, the members should go in their own L2 section.

+  Example layout
+    ## MyClass
+    ## MyClass.Member1
+    ## MyClass.Member2
+    ## Other MyClass members
+    ## MyOtherClass
+    ## ...

   Notes:
   * The first line of each of these sections should become that first line on the DMC page, which then becomes the description you see in Intellisense.